juniormayhe/CSharp7PatternMatching/readme.md

 ```

 ### Variable pattern

-If object is not null, a variable is declared and set with object value.
-You could figure object type using the following:
+If a source object is not null, you can project its value/reference into a new object (declared with `var`) within an `if` statement.

+Also the new object's type will have the underlying type from the original object.
+So, you could figure new object type using GetType():
 ```
-if (o is var someObject) //you are checking if o is of type null, but you could stick with ==
+if (originalObject is var newObject) //project object (whether it's null or not) to a new object
-	Console.WriteLine($"it's a var pattern with the type {someObject?.GetType()?.Name}");
+	Console.WriteLine($"it's a var pattern with the type {someObject?.GetType()?.Name}"); //if object is not null, you can check its type
 ```
 In case o is null, .GetType would throw a NullReferenceException, that you could avoid using null conditional operator "?", introduced in C# 6.